rasgo-cc/Component-Organizer/README.md

 Depending on the OS used (Win, Linux, Mac OS), an OS-specific file is created under "_build/release/bin directory".
 For example, if you are on Windows a file named "comporg_win.exe" will be created.

-If you don't want to install QtCreator and you are using Debian/Ubuntu, here are some tips:
+If you don't want to install QtCreator and you are using Debian/Ubuntu, follow these steps:

 	git clone https://github.com/3xdigital/Component-Organizer
 	cd Component-Organizer